The Bridge connecting your emotions with your words

 So to help to grow let’s picture a bridge that can help us cross from one perspective – our current outlook – to integrate a new mentality into our range of options.
 Your bridge can be made of wood and rope straddling high above the river.
 Or it can be an abandoned wooden railway bridge, made of massive steel beams or a beautifully designed stone bridge with arches.

-This bridge spans the River of Accompaniment.
-The water of this river is soothing because it makes us feel welcomed.
-We are not alone when we take off our shoes to walk ankle deep in the cool, cool water.
 We switch from the side of loneliness to the other side various times in an hour, day, life depending on our emotional equilibrium.

 You crossing the bridge may be an act of desperation because you feel left out and lonely.
 Paying attention to your spouse according to their need now has relevance to you.
 Or crossing the Bridge of Strength can be because you want to offer your spouse a good relationship.